mohammadeunus/Note/content/en/blog/openrail-faq/index.md

 The key is understanding both the technical requirements and the business logic.
 It's not just about writing code - it's about creating a system that grows with your business.

-So there you have it - a complete custom subscription system built on ABP Framework with Stripe integration.
+So there you have it - a complete custom subscription system built on ABP Framework.
 From dynamic plan creation to secure payment processing, this system handles it all while maintaining the flexibility your customers demand.

 Remember, in the world of SaaS, flexibility is king.
 And with this system, you're not just selling software - you're selling solutions that fit perfectly into your customers' workflows. 👑